Customs Consolidation Act 1876

 The Customs Consolidation Act 1876 (39 & 40 Vict. c.
-36) was an act of the Parliament of the United Kingdom that further consolidated the various enactments relating to customs in the United Kingdom.
+36) is an act of the Parliament of the United Kingdom that further consolidated the various enactments relating to customs in the United Kingdom.

 Background

 In the United Kingdom, acts of Parliament remain in force until expressly repealed.
 Blackstone's Commentaries on the Laws of England, published in the late 18th-century, raised questions about the system and structure of the common law and the poor drafting and disorder of the existing statute book.

 In 1806, the Commission on Public Records passed a resolution requesting the production of a report on the best mode of reducing the volume of the statute book.
 From 1810 to 1825, The Statutes of the Realm was published, providing for the first time the authoritative collection of acts.

 By the early 19th century, British customs law, relating to trade, navigation, the import and export of goods, and the collection of customs revenue, had become increasingly intricate and difficult to navigate due to the large number of acts passed that had accumulated over many years.
 This complexity posed challenges for both commerce and law enforcement.
 The preamble of the Act acknowledged that the existing system had become an impediment to trade and the "Ends of Justice".

 In 1810, the Lords of the Treasury asked Nicholas Jickling to produce a Digest of the Laws of the Customs, which was published in 1815, numbering 1,375 pages from the earliest period to 53 Geo.
 3. This Digest was continuously published to bring the state of the law up to date to the end of every session.
 In 1814, the Commission of Public Records published their 14th Report, recommending consolidation of the statute law.

 In 1822, the Navigation and Commerce Act 1822 (3 Geo.
 4. c.
 43) was passed to encourage shipping and navigation.
 The Repeal of Acts Concerning Importation Act 1822 (3 Geo.
 4. c.
 41) and the Repeal of Acts Concerning Importation (No. 2) Act 1822 (3 Geo.
 4. c.
 42) were passed at the same time to repealed related inconsistent or obsolete enactments.

 In 1823, the Customs and Excise Act 1823 (4 Geo.
 4. c.
 23) was passed, which consolidate the several Boards of Customs, and also, the several Boards of Excise across the United Kingdom.